Peterborough Regional Health Centre

-Peterborough Regional Health Centre (PRHC) is a hospital located in Peterborough, Ontario, Canada.
+Peterborough Regional Health Centre (PRHC) is a tertiary care hospital located in Peterborough, Ontario, Canada.
 The hospital was established in January 1999, and it is a combination of the former Peterborough Civic Hospital and St. Joseph's Health Centre.
 All acute care services were provided at 1 Hospital Drive (the former Civic Hospital), located in the Central-West part of the city, while chronic, rehabilitation and palliative care services, along with some out-patient medical and surgical services, were provided from the 384 Rogers Street site (the former St. Joseph's Health Centre) located in the "East City" or Ashburnham neighbourhood of Peterborough.
-Effective June 2008 all services of the PRHC (excluding some Outpatient Mental Health services and the Women's Health Care Centre) moved into a new 715000 sqft hospital building located directly in front of the old Civic Hospital, across from the Nicholls Building, which continued to house some Outpatient Mental Health services (including the Schizophrenia Clinic, Family & Youth Clinic and Psychiatric Services for the Elderly) until 2010.
+Effective June 2008, all services of the PRHC (excluding some Outpatient Mental Health services and the Women's Health Care Centre) moved into a new 715000 sqft hospital building located directly in front of the old Civic Hospital across from the Nicholls Building, which continued to house some Outpatient Mental Health services (including the Schizophrenia Clinic, Family & Youth Clinic, and Psychiatric Services for the Elderly) until 2010.

-In late 2010, all patient services, including the Women's Health Care Centre, were moved into the new hospital building.
-Demolition of the Nicholls building began in fall 2011 and was completed in December 2011.
+In late 2010, all patient services were moved into the new hospital building located at 1 Hospital Drive.
+Demolition of the Nicholls building began in November 2011 and was completed in December 2011.

 The hospital is affiliated with the Queen's University School of Medicine, and is a training site for the Family Medicine Residency Program.

 Service area

-The City of Peterborough (pop.
-81,032 (2016)), located in Central-East Ontario, is one of the largest cities between the Greater Toronto Area (GTA) and Ottawa, and is the business, culture, education, and health care centre of a greater region stretching from the Counties of Northumberland (south) to Haliburton (north), and the City of Kawartha Lakes (west) to Hastings County (east).
-The region covers a huge geographic area, and is home to a population of approximately 300,000.
+The City of Peterborough, located in Central-East Ontario, is one of the largest cities between the Greater Toronto Area (GTA) and Ottawa, and is the business, culture, education, and health care centre of a greater region stretching from the Counties of Northumberland (south) to Haliburton (north), and the City of Kawartha Lakes (west) to Hastings County (east).
+The region covers a large geographic area, and is home to a population of approximately 350,000.

-As a regional hospital, the PRHC receives many urgent and emergency transfers of seriously ill or injured patients from smaller hospitals in (and outside) its catchment area, including hospitals in Bancroft, Barry's Bay, Belleville, Campbellford, Cobourg, Haliburton, Lindsay, Minden Hills and Trenton.
+As a regional hospital, the PRHC receives many urgent and emergency transfers of seriously ill or injured patients from smaller hospitals in and around its catchment area, including hospitals in Bancroft, Barry's Bay, Belleville, Campbellford, Cobourg, Haliburton, Lindsay, and Trenton.

 Staff and volunteers

-PRHC is the region's largest employer with a staff of approximately 2,400 and about 400 physicians with various privileges.
+PRHC is the region's largest employer with a staff of approximately 2,500 and about 500 physicians with various privileges.
 The hospital has more than 600 volunteers.